ANcpLua/Advanced-Modeling/2_Evening 2 Diagram Overview/01-home-exercise-explaining-visually/README.md

 ## Solution Example: "Pet Clinic Management System"

-*Since I am an AI, I have chosen a standard "Pet Clinic" system to demonstrate the visual explanation.*
+*Since I am an AI-- so human, I have chosen a standard "Pet Clinic" system to demonstrate the visual explanation.*

 ### 1. Context View (The Big Picture)